Pondidum/pondidum.github.io/_posts/2015-08-30-single-project-service-and-console.md

 ---
 layout: post
 title: A single project Windows Service and Console
-tags: design code overseer microservices console cli
+tags: design overseer microservices console cli
 ---

 I have found that when developing MicroServices, I often want to run them from within Visual Studio, or just as a console application, and not have to bother with the hassle of installing as windows services.